stratosphereips/StratosphereLinuxIPS/docs/installation.md

     ./slips.py -f dataset/dataset/test7-malicious.pcap

-To analyze a your own file using slips, you can mount it to your docker using -v
+To analyze your own file using slips, you can mount it to your docker using -v

 	mkdir ~/dataset
 	cp <some-place>/myfile.pcap ~/dataset